valhuber/genai_demo_agentic_runtime/README.md

 ## The Challenge

 Agentic systems promise to transform enterprise software, but face a critical reliability challenge.
 As one skeptic put it: "Nobody wants a probabilistic payroll system."
+Check out the comments, [here](https://www.youtube.com/watch?v=uGOLYz2pgr8&t=463s).

 **Both sides are right.** We need AI's adaptive intelligence AND deterministic guarantees for compliance and reliability.
 This demo shows how they work together in a production architecture.